MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/rms-for-individuals-user-sign-up.md

     If an existing tenant is found, it is checked to see whether it already has a subscription for Azure RMS.
 When no subscription is found, the free RMS for individuals subscription can be added.

 2. The organization is granted the RMS for individuals subscription.
 Now, this user can be authenticated by Azure and can then protect files and read files that others have protected by using Azure Rights Management.
-To protect and read protected files, the user must have an RMS-enlightened application, such as  the free [Rights Management sharing application](../rms-client/sharing-app-windows.md).
+To protect and read protected files, the user must have an RMS-enlightened application, such as the free [Azure Information Protection client](../rms-client/aip-client.md).

 3. When the second user from the same organization requests an RMS for individuals subscription, a new user account is added to the previously created Azure directory, by using the organization’s RMS for individuals subscription.
 This second user can do everything that the first user could do (protect files and read protected files), but in addition, these two users can now more easily collaborate securely because they can quickly apply default templates to files that restrict access to accounts in their organization’s Azure directory.